- Marina MankeChief, IOM’s Global Migration Data Analysis Centre (GMDAC) – Berlin, Germany

 Tel: +49 30 27877863 | Email: email@example.com

 Andrea is a Data Analyst at the Missing Migrants Project.
-Her work centres around collecting and analysing data on migrant deaths and disappearances worldwide.
-Before joining GMDAC, Andrea worked at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) - focusing on mixed migration flows in the Horn of Africa - and several civil society organisations in Mexico.
+Her work centres around collecting, analysing and disseminating data on (un)safe migration, specifically on migrant deaths and disappearances worldwide.
+Before joining GMDAC, Andrea worked at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) - focusing on mixed migration flows in the East and Horn of Africa - and several civil society organisations in Mexico.
 She has worked and studied in Mexico, Belgium, India, Kenya and Germany.
-Andrea holds a Master in Public Policy from the Hertie School of Governance and a B.A. in International Affairs from the Tecnológico de Monterrey.
+Andrea holds a Master in Public Policy from the Hertie School in Berlin and a B.A. in International Affairs from the Tecnológico de Monterrey.

 - John KinuthiaInformation Management Assistant, IOM’s Regional Office for East and Horn of Africa – Nairobi, Kenya

 Email: firstname.lastname@example.org | Phone: +254722873727

 John Kinuthia is the Information Management Assistant at the Regional Data Hub in RO Nairobi where he supports the Missing Migrants Project.
 John also coordinates with the Migration Response Centres (MRC) focal points for harmonized data collection across all MRCs in the East and Horn of Africa region and consolidates the data for various regional analysis and dashboards of the MRC data.
 He has held different roles in IOM’s Regional Office and the Kenya Country Office (KCO) for the last 10 years.
 John holds a B.Sc. in information Technology from Jomo Kenyatta University and is currently pursuing a Master’s degree in Project Planning and Management from the University of Nairobi.